cdktf/cdktf-provider-google/docs/loggingBillingAccountBucketConfig.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.5.0/docs/resources/logging_billing_account_bucket_config#id LoggingBillingAccountBucketConfig#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/logging_billing_account_bucket_config#id LoggingBillingAccountBucketConfig#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `indexConfigs`<sup>Optional</sup> <a name="indexConfigs" id="@cdktf/provider-google.loggingBillingAccountBucketConfig.LoggingBillingAccountBucketConfig.Initializer.parameter.indexConfigs"></a>

+- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-google.loggingBillingAccountBucketConfig.LoggingBillingAccountBucketConfigIndexConfigs">LoggingBillingAccountBucketConfigIndexConfigs</a>>

+index_configs block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/logging_billing_account_bucket_config#index_configs LoggingBillingAccountBucketConfig#index_configs}

 ---